 How long did you have to wait to shower?

 You can’t shower while the drains are in.
 My surgery was on Monday, and then they came off the next Monday.

 How long did it take for you to fully recover?

-I went back to work after three-and-a-half weeks, although I went back on a reduced schedule.
+I went back to work after 3.5 weeks, although I went back on a reduced schedule.

-In terms of fully feeling better, it probably took closer to two or three months, just because I live in New York, so I walk all the time.
-I remember that the first couple of months I would walk a pretty short distance and feel pretty exhausted.
+In terms of fully feeling better, it probably took closer to 2 or 3 months, just because I live in New York, so I walk all the time.
+I remember that the first couple of months, I would walk a pretty short distance and feel pretty exhausted.

 How did it feel to go through all of this?

 I think we have a tendency to make everything either all good or all bad, whereas with my mutation, it’s a mixed bag.
 I’ve seen my mom go through cancer, and I feel really fortunate that I’m able to avoid that outcome.